ShivamPisal/ToDo-JS/README.md

+A simple and responsive task manager built using HTML, CSS, and JavaScript, with support for localStorage to persist tasks even after page reload.
 # 📝 Task Manager Web App

 A simple and responsive **task manager** built using **HTML, CSS, and JavaScript**, with support for **localStorage** to persist tasks even after page reload.